-The Notification Feed displays any items that a student has completed or submitted.
+- Notification Feed: displays any items that a student has completed or submitted.
 Selecting the submitted item will open it for review.
-Click here for more information on the Notification Feed.

 The Classes module contains all of the information you need to know about your classes and students, including your rosters, seating charts, attendance, class board, participation, mailbox, and class info.